webmagic-io/docs/en/posts/ch5-annotation/model.md

 Here are omitted getter and setter methods.

-In extracting the end, we will get one or more instances of this class, this is the result of reptiles.
+In extracting the end, we will get one or more instances of this class, this is the result of crawlers.